Mercy-nenoh/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that creates a directory name
+Betty is my first directory